dogweather/forkful/content/en/java/strings/finding-the-length-of-a-string.md

   \ or\u2026"
 lastmod: '2024-03-13T22:44:59.964436-06:00'
 model: gpt-4-1106-preview
-summary: "Finding a string's length means figuring out how many characters it contains.\
+summary: Finding a string's length means figuring out how many characters it contains.
-  \ Programmers often do this to validate input, loop through characters, or\u2026"
 title: Finding the length of a string
 weight: 7
 ---